-As a result of these discussions we have some crucial underlying research questions to investigate (see below).
-Overarching these research questions is wanting to better understand the processes that drive the achievement of environmental outcomes, and applying these to different management situations.
+As a result of these discussions, we are investigating some crucial underlying research questions (see below).
+Overarching these research questions is the need to better understand the processes that drive the achievement of environmental outcomes, and applying these to different management situations.

 Underlying research questions: